 So, you’ve decided you want to go ahead with a DMP – but you’re unsure where to find a provider.
 There are a few ways to search for a DMP Provider:

-- Look online for debt management advice.
-The website moneyhelper.org.uk provides a list of organisations who can help
+- Online.
+The website moneyhelper.org.uk provides a list of organisations who can help.

-- Ask friends or family for a recommendation, especially if they have experience or work in the industry.
+- Friends or family.
+Ask people you know for a recommendation, especially if they have experience or work in the industry.

-Just because a DMP Provider looks to fit the bill, it doesn’t always mean they’re ideal for you and your situation.
+However, just because a DMP Provider looks appealing, it doesn’t always mean they’re ideal for you and your situation.

 Do your research, check reviews, and ensure you understand the ins-and-outs of what you’re signing up for.
-Comparing solutions between providers can help you gauge the deal you’re getting.
+Comparing debt repayment strategies between providers can help you gauge the deal you’re getting.

 Does a Debt Management Plan affect your credit rating?